karan51ngh/linuxCheatSheet/README.md

 File system navigation in Linux can be done using the command line interface.
 Here are the commands needed in brief:
+- ##### `pwd`
-- `pwd` command in Linux stands for "print working directory".
+    This command in Linux stands for "print working directory".
 It is used to display the current working directory, which is the directory that the user is currently in.
+- ##### `ls`
-- `ls` command in Linux is used to list the contents of a directory and it also provides information about the files and directories in the current directory / specified directory.
+    This command in Linux is used to list the contents of a directory and it also provides information about the files and directories in the current directory / specified directory.
     - Syntax: `ls [options] <directory_name>`. `<directory_name>` by default is the current working directory.
     - The most commonly used options with the `ls` command:
         - `ls`: Shows files and directories in short format.